alexdriaguine/simple-toggl/README.md

 ### (Optional) Project ID

 If you're working on the same project, you can set a default project ID.
-This way, all your time entries will default to the same project
+This way, all your time entries will default to the same project.

 ```sh
 toggl set-pid <pid>